IshanChakraborty96/Docs/docs/source/index.rst

    Pages/Control Center
    Pages/api

-All Katonic components run in 'Kubernetes <https://kubernetes.io/>'.
+All Katonic components run in :ref:`Kubernetes`.
 You can run an instance of Katonic in the cloud or on-premises in your office or data center.

 Links
 =====